 Short-term memory handles immediate information.
 Think of remembering a phone number long enough to dial it.
 Long-term memory stores experiences, skills, and knowledge over time.
 Both

-rely on networks of neurons communicating efficiently and without constant interruption.
+rely on networks of neurons communicating efficiently and without constant interruption, and they can benefit from consistent routines help protect your memory.

 Cognitive health sits above all of this.
 It includes focus, reasoning, decision-making, and mental flexibility.
 When these systems are supported, the brain processes information smoothly and retrieves it when needed.
 When they’re strained, memory slips, focus fades, and mental clarity feels harder to reach.